Top 10 Tips For Taking Kids To The Snow For The First Time

 2. Borrow or Hire Ski Gear

 Kids grow out of their gear way too quickly, so save yourself the money and simply borrow from friends or hire in advance.
-Adults, children’s suits, boots, skis and poles are available to hire at most ski resorts.
-If you want to buy check ebay, gumtree and ask on your local buy, sell, swap sites for pre-loved bargains.
+Adult and children’s suits, boots, skis and poles are available to hire at most ski resorts.
+If you want to buy your gear, check eBay, Gumtree and Facebook Marketplace for pre-loved bargains, or make a beeline to the awesome Aldi ski sales!

 3. Plan Ahead to Avoid Queues